-Rankin (AKA-103), an attack cargo ship, was laid down on 31 October 1944 as MC hull 1702 by North Carolina Shipbuilding Co., Wilmington, N.C.; launched 22 December 1944; acquired by the Navy 25 January 1945; ferried to the Charleston Navy Yard for conversion to an AKA; and commissioned 25 February 1945, Lt.
+Rankin (AKA-103) was laid down on 31 October 1944 under a Maritime Commission contract (MC hull 1702) at Wilmington, N.C., by North Carolina Shipbuilding Co..; launched on 22 December 1944; acquired by the Navy on 25 January 1945; ferried to the Charleston Navy Yard for conversion to an attack cargo ship; and commissioned on 25 February 1945, Lt.
 Comdr.
 Thomas D. Price in command.

-Following an Atlantic shakedown, Rankin steamed 26 March 1945 in company with Tolberg [sic; Tollberg] (APD-103) for the Canal Zone.
-Joining the Pacific Fleet 1 April, she loaded Marine Corps replacement equipment at San Francisco and steamed independently for Hawaii 17 April.
+Following an Atlantic shakedown, Rankin steamed 26 March 1945 in company with the hiogh speed transportTollberg (APD-103) for the Canal Zone.
+Joining the Pacific Fleet on 1 April, she loaded Marine Corps replacement equipment at San Francisco and steamed independently for Hawaii on 17 April.
 Intensive training in shipboard procedures and amphibious techniques followed.
-She then took on 5,000 tons of Army ammunition at Honolulu and, in company with Tolovana (AO-64), steamed on 25 May for Ulithi.
+She then took on 5,000 tons of Army ammunition at Honolulu and, in company with oiler Tolovana (AO-64), steamed on 25 May for Ulithi.
 Escorted by Enright (APD-66), the two ships immediately went on to deliver their vital cargoes at Okinawa.
 All ammunition was discharged between air raids.

-Rankin departed Okinawa 28 June in convoy for Saipan.
-There she offloaded her boat group and then steamed independently for San Francisco, arriving 20 July.
+Rankin departed Okinawa on 28 June 1945 in convoy for Saipan.
+There she offloaded her boat group and then steamed independently for San Francisco, arriving on 20 July.
 After taking on her allowance of landing craft, she put in at Seattle, Wash., for repairs.

-The squadron got underway for Japan 1 October.
-After riding at anchor for nearly 3 weeks while the approaches to Nagoya, southern Honshu, were cleared of mines, the squadron entered that port 27 October.
-Rankin embarked Navy personnel there, took on inoperable landing craft at Samar, P.I., and sailed for home, arriving San Francisco 25 November.
+The squadron got underway for Japan on 1 October 1945.
+After riding at anchor for nearly three weeks while the approaches to Nagoya, southern Honshu, were cleared of mines, the squadron entered that port on 27 October.
+Rankin embarked Navy personnel there, then took on inoperable landing craft at Samar, P.I., and sailed for home, arriving at San Francisco on 25 November.

-Rankin decommissioned 21 May 1947 at San Francisco and entered the Pacific Reserve Fleet.
-She recommissioned 22 March 1952 at the Todd Shipyard, Alameda, Calif.; and, following shakedown, transited the Panama Canal to join the Amphibious Force, Atlantic Fleet.
-Operating out of Norfolk she commenced a lengthy second career of support for amphibious training operations along the east coast as well as in the Caribbean and Mediterranean seas.
+Rankin was decommissioned on 21 May 1947 at San Francisco and entered the Pacific Reserve Fleet.
+She was recommissioned on 22 March 1952 at the Todd Shipyard, Alameda, Calif.; and, following shakedown, transited the Panama Canal to join the Amphibious Force, Atlantic Fleet.
+Operating out of Norfolk, she commenced a lengthy second career of support for amphibious training operations along the east coast as well as in the Caribbean and Mediterranean seas.

-Effective 1 January 1969, Rankin was reclassified LKA-103.
-In late July, she took on Marines and equipment and deployed to the Mediterranean, returning to Norfolk 13 December.
+Effective 1 January 1969, Rankin was reclassified as LKA-103.
+In late July, she took on Marines and equipment and deployed to the Mediterranean, returning to Norfolk on 13 December.
 The new year, 1970, brought with it a period of operations off the eastern seaboard and another July-to-December deployment with the Sixth Fleet.
-Rankin returned to Little Creek, Va., for the last time, 14 December 1971.
+Rankin returned to Little Creek, Va., for the last time on 14 December 1971.

-After five months of preparation, Rankin was decommissioned 11 May 1971, at Little Creek, Va.
+After five months of preparation, Rankin was decommissioned on 11 May 1971, at Little Creek, Va.